plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A concern about adopting a Proposal only counts as an Objection if the Objector can provide a reasonable argument for why it meets **all** of the following criteria:

-- **(a)** The Proposal would reduce the capacity of the Circle to enact its Purpose or Redevabilités.
+- **(a)** The Proposal would reduce the capacity of the Circle to enact its Raison d’Être or Redevabilités.
-- **(b)** The Proposal would limit the Objector's capacity to enact the Purpose or an Redevabilité of a Rôle the Objector represents in the Circle, even if the Objector filled no other Rôles in the Organisation.
+- **(b)** The Proposal would limit the Objector's capacity to enact the Raison d’Être or an Redevabilité of a Rôle the Objector represents in the Circle, even if the Objector filled no other Rôles in the Organisation.
 - **(c)** The concern does not already exist even in the absence of the Proposal.
 Thus, a new Tension would be created specifically by adopting the Proposal.
 - **(d)** The Proposal would necessarily cause the impact, or, if it might cause the impact, the Circle wouldn't have an adequate opportunity to adapt before significant harm could result.